versionzero/versionzero.github.io/content/els-query-builder.md

 ]
 ```

-Our data only has five entries: one for `account`, `balance`,
+Our data has five entries: one for `account`, `balance`, `firstname`,
-`firstname`, `lastname`, and `age`.
-While it's a little simplistic for
+`lastname`, and `age`.
+While it's too simplistic for real-world use,
-real-world use, it'll be sufficient for our purposes.
+it'll be sufficient for our purposes.

 ## The Language

-The language, and it's syntax, are simple, but it's powerful enough to
-solve our problem.

 Consider the following expression: